 Small spaces in big places

 Townhouses and apartments are especially nice to have in locations like ski/beach resorts, hilltop/historic villages or even urban areas like Lyon, Bordeaux or Toulouse.
-A fully renovated apartment in a historic building in my village sold last year for $50,000.
-It has new bath/kitchen, floor heating, clay roof tiles, double glass windows, wooden shutters – really nice – and it sold fast.
+A fully renovated apartment in a historic building in my village sold a few years ago for $50,000.
+It really was an affordable dream home in France, with a new bath/kitchen, floor heating, clay roof tiles, double glass windows, wooden shutters – really nice – and it sold fast.

 Plus, furnished townhouses and apartments are easily rented on Airbnb.
 Apartments in France usually flip quickly due to convenience and the lower cost.
 This translates into less risk when looking for a return on your investment.